-On Presidents Day, #TinyTump Memes Continue And Are Hilarious As Ever
+On Presidents Day, #TinyTrump Memes Continue And Are Hilarious As Ever

 — Kevin E (@kdoggkev) February 18, 2017

 The site on Reddit has over 35,000 subscribers and signups are growing daily.
-And while many people are showcasing their technical skills and inner-comedy, the site imposed rules of decorum.
+And while many people are showcasing their technical skills and inner-comedy, the site imposed rules of decorum for published memes.

 The #TinyTump site lists a few things not to do when posting a #TinyTrumps meme: no spam; no “douchebaggery;” no cartoon images; no bigotry and no images meant to provoke a political dispute.
 Oh, and there’s one more: it’s forbidden to post a normal-sized image of Donald Trump.